jingyang-csust/Demo_video_for_FFE-BMFF/README.md

-# A RGB-T Object Tracker via FFT-based Feature Enhancement and Bidirectional Multistage Fusion
+# RGBT tracking via frequency-aware feature enhancement and unidirectional mixed attentionon

 Once the above manuscript is accepted, we promise that the code and data of the manuscript will be publicly available for free.